ParacelFramework/Parpacks/README.md

 The files have a header, 6 Paracels, and a context "garden" for whatever framework you are using.
 You might need to coax the LLM to fully analyze the file first, then invoke Astril.
 Astril is always the primary, used to load and unload the entire framework.

+Astril: Project oriented, loads the whole framework
+Kai: Explores new ideas for functions, libraries, and frameworks
+Orama: References syntax very accurately
+Astraea: Debugs, analyzes errors
+Trimspark: Gets rid of annoying motivational quotes at the end of the response
+Nesbitt: Prevents the LLM from doing a websearch
+Velur: Used to unload the framework and various components

 To invoke: "Astril, lets get started" or "Astril, lets start the show"

-Velur is always given tonal themes of "break" "stop" "end".
+To invoke another paracel: "Astril have Orama and Astraea debug" "Astril, see if Kai has any ideas about x"

-So to unload the framework, and specific Paracels: "Velur, unload Astril" "Velur, shut Kai up" "Velur unload the Parpack"
+To uninvoke: "Velur, unload Astril" "Velur, shut Kai up" "Velur unload the Parpack"

 For model usage I simply used GPT4.
 Most of the ChatGPT models work fine but the free 4.0 model seems to do the best.
 The higher token models do not add much utility.
 As for other LLMs?
 They are not as introspective as chatgpt, so they may seem flat.